wormhole-foundation/demo-basic-connect/README.md

 ## Code Overview

 The main application logic is in `App.tsx`, configuring and rendering the `WormholeConnect` component.
-This component is imported from `@wormhole-foundation/wormhole-connect` and initialized with a basic configuration for the Testnet network.
+This component is imported from `@wormhole-foundation/wormhole-connect` and initialized with a basic configuration for the Testnet network, connecting Sui and Avalanche.

 ## Resources